rqlite/rqlite/snapshot9/DESIGN.md

 	Open(id string) (*SnapshotMeta, io.ReadCloser, error)
 }

-- When the Raft system requests that a snapshot of the SQLite dataase be created, a directory will be created in the Raft Snapshot store as usual.
-The directory name will be of the format XX-YY-ZZ where XX is the Raft term, YY is the Raft log index, and ZZ is a timestamp.
+- When the Raft system requests that a snapshot of the SQLite dataase be created, a directory will be created in the storage directory of RefentialSnapshotStore.
+The new directory name will be of the format XX-YY-ZZ where XX is the Raft term, YY is the Raft log index, and ZZ is a timestamp, all corresponding to when the Snapshot is triggered.
-- The snapshotting process will create a file in the Snapshot directory, and, when the Snapshot is completed, that file will contain information about the primary SQLite file including:
+- The snapshotting process will create a file in the Snapshot directory, called the "proof" file and, when the Snapshot is completed, that file will contain information about the primary SQLite file including:
   - the timestamp and size (in bytes) of the SQLite.
   - a CRC32 of the primary SQLite database.
+  - a boolean flag indicating whether this Snapshot contains an actual copy of SQLite data, or if that data should come from the primary database.
+While most Snapshots will set this flag to true, occassionally it will be false (see later) and a Snapshot will also contain an actual copy of SQLite data.

+This Proto defining the Proof file is as follows:

+message Proof {
+    bool referential = 1;
+    uint64 size_bytes = 2;
+    uint64 unix_millis = 3;
+    fixed32 CRC32 = 4;
+}

-- The Snapshot-create process will return a new object called Sink to the Raft system, abstracing away some of the newly-created Snapshot object (which remains in a temporary mode until the Sink is "closed")
+- The Snapshot-create process will return a new object called Sink to the Raft system, abstracing away some of the newly-created Snapshot object (which remains in a temporary mode, with the snapshot directory named suffixed with ".tmp", until the Sink is "closed")

-The Sink will implement the following interface:
+The Sink will implement the following interface, as required by the Hashicorp Raft specification:

 // SnapshotSink is returned by StartSnapshot.
 The FSM will Write state
 // to the sink and call Close on completion.
 On error, Cancel will be invoked.